cakephp/docs/en/appendices/3-6-migration-guide.rst

 * ``Query::identifier()`` was added.
 This method makes it easier to create identifier expressions for use in complex queries.
+* Database connections will automatically be re-established when connections timeout during long running scripts.

 Datasource
 ==========